 Gregory Lott, Ohio

-Lott was arrested on July 30, 1986, after his fingerprints had been found inside of John’s home and a shoe print found at the house was discovered to have matched a pair of shoes found in Lott’s car.
-Additionally, the person who saw the unknown person driving John’s car, a trained artist, identified the man as Lott.
-However, John had told police before he died that the man who broke in and tied him up was light skinned African-American who had long hair.
-Lott is medium to dark skinned at had very short hair at the time of his arrest.
+Lott was arrested on July 30, 1986, after his fingerprints had been found inside John’s house and a shoe print found at the house was discovered to have matched a pair of shoes found in Lott’s car.
+Additionally, the person who saw an unknown person driving John’s car, a trained artist, identified the man as Lott.
+However, John had told police before he died that the man who broke in and tied him up was light light-skinned African-American who had long hair.
+Lott is medium to dark-skinned at had very short hair at the time of his arrest.
 This information was allegedly not passed on to Lott’s defense team until after he was sentenced to death.

 Please pray for peace for the family of John McGrath.
 Please pray for strength for the family of Gregory.
-Please pray that if Gregory is innocent, lacks the competency to be executed, or should not be executed for any other reason, that evidence will be presented prior to his execution date.
-Please pray that Gregory may come to find peace through a personal relationship with Jesus Christ, if he has not already found one.
+Please pray that if Gregory is innocent, lacks the competency to be executed, or should not be executed for any other reason, that evidence will be presented before his execution date.
+Please pray that Gregory may come to find peace through a personal relationship with Jesus Christ.

 For more information regarding how your financial support can help, please click here.